 When Completion Doesn’t Go to Plan - A Guide for Conveyancers

-Completion is the climax in any conveyancing matter and although the exchange of contracts is an essential step, you cannot relax when arriving at the completion date itself.
+Completion is the pinnacle of any conveyancing matter and although the exchange of contracts is an essential step, you cannot relax when arriving at the completion date itself.

 It is not merely a formality and holds many traps for the unwary.